Trogir, Croatia. Camilla Ferrari for Lonely Planet

 11. Dubrovnik

-The extraordinary fortified city of Dubrovnik is Croatia’s most popular destination for good reason.
+The fortified city of Dubrovnik is Croatia’s most popular destination for good reason.
 Enclosed within its massive city walls are more than a dozen churches, medieval monasteries, elegant squares of limestone and centuries-old residential quarters.
-An absolute must-do is the circular walk atop its walls, where you can catch glimpses of hidden courtyards and gardens and sweeping sea views.
+An absolute must-do is the circular walk atop its walls, where you can catch glimpses of hidden courtyards and gardens, as well as sweeping sea views.

 Planning tip: Walk the walls first thing in the morning or an hour before closing to avoid the crowds and summer heat.